The Cat Who Walked by Himself

 ‘I don’t sleep much,’ he confessed.
 ‘My brain is too active.’

-He dealt in crypto currency, apparently.
-He was very wealthy, he confided.
-He could offer me more than £120,00 then, I didn’t say.
+He dealt in crypto currency and was very wealthy, he confided.
+He could offer me more than £120,000 then, I didn’t say.
 In my weary, semi-attentive state I mused upon whether I would think him attractive, in a more appropriate setting.
 We’d been interacting for around half an hour; I’ve had shorter relationships.
 But he found me weird, I could tell.

-Perhaps for the first time, and now that I have broken free and am clearer about what I want – and don’t want – in life, I saw myself through a stranger’s eyes and understood that I am, in fact, odder than most.
+Perhaps for the first time, now that I have broken free and am clearer about what I want – and don’t want – in life, I saw myself through a stranger’s eyes and understood that I am, in fact, odder than most.
 This is undoubtedly why I’m still single, and surely why I’m happy to stay that way.
 I am The Cat That Walked by Himself.
 I loved that Just-So story as a young child, and even then, I saw myself thus.
-My mother thought me pretentious when I declared a shared identity with The Fool on the Hill, though she didn’t fully understand what I was getting at.
-Only-children are self-sufficient children, and I don’t need a full-time companion in my life, no matter how much I might have liked one at various times in the past.
-The missing point, however, is that I’m not like many other people.
+My mother chastised me as pretentious when I declared a shared identity with The Fool on the Hill, though she didn’t fully understand what I was getting at.
+Only-children are self-sufficient children, and I have always been content with my own company.
+The missing point, however, is that I’m simply not like many other people.
 That knowledge – that inability to find one’s tribe – is far lonelier than being alone.
-The two states are unrelated.

 I don’t desire the things most people seem to crave.
 Instead, what I value most is what those around me would hasten to change.
 Freedom is everything.
 Solitude is divine.
 In April, I’ll have been technically homeless for two years, and I’ve relished every minute of it.
 That’s not to say I’m not (kind-of) looking forward to settling into a cosy space once again, finding a suitable place to paint, and being reunited with my Highland Stoneware bowls which I miss eating out of.
-But I’m incredibly fussy about the attributes that place must have, and I am not going to rush into anything.
+But I’m incredibly fussy about the attributes that place must have, and I am not prepared to compromise.

 ‘You can’t have everything,’ declared a friend in a rather negative moment.
 ‘You’re not going to find it all in the one property, are you?’

 I most certainly will, though it might be a bit tricky on my tiny budget.
 A substantial cash injection would have been very welcome indeed – if no strings were attached.
-But it seems, after all, that no strings were even considered; as the train finally pulled into the station, the doors opened and a small handful of people climbed aboard, the chatty, rich man, whose name I never asked, stepped into a different carriage.
+But it seems, after all, that no strings were even considered.
+As the train finally pulled into the station, the doors opened and a small handful of people climbed aboard, the chatty, rich man, whose name I never asked, stepped into a different carriage.

 Kipling, R. (1902) ‘The Cat That Walked by Himself.’
 Just-So Stories, Macmillan, London